 - Is the water seal chamber appropriately filled to 2 cm?
 Remember, less water = less suction pressure.
 Do I see tidaling or a persistent air leak?

 - Is the suction tubing connected (or not connected) appropriately?
-For safety, in post-pneumonectomy patients, I make sure the suction port is broken off or taped over.
+I ensure the suction port is broken off or taped over in post-pneumonectomy patients for safety.
 Inadvertently applying suction can result in significant mediastinal shift with possible cardiopulmonary consequences.

 - Are there clamps available nearby?